HumanAugmentationLab/allanlab/_pages/home.md

 permalink: /
 ---

-Our aim is to combine neuroscience and engineering to improve the human experience.
-Our work includes brain-machine interfaces, augmented and virtual reality, and studies sensory perception, attention, and cognition.
+Our work aims to understand human attention and memory and to use this knowledge to develop personal technological devices that can respond to our intentions and cognitive states.
+Combining neuroscience and engineering, we conduct experiments about human behavior, record and analyze physiological signals, and explore emerging hardware technology.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->